City of Deltona

 Agenda items will take place after discussion of each item.
 Please be courteous and respectful of the

 views of others.
-In order to address the Commission, citizens must fill out a public participation slip and
+In order to address the Commission, citizens must fill out a public participation slip

-Comments" portion of the meeting.
+Commissioner Comments" portion of the meeting.

 CONSENT AGENDA: The Consent Agenda contains items that have been determined to be routine